jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    (In other words, read the coordinates from the corresponding portion of the file in reverse order.
                    This feature is probably not useful to most users.)

+    -dir-indices ia ib
+             The program attempts to orient each monomer in a direction that the polymer is pointing.
+By default, the program will orient monomer i in the direction connecting the monomers before and after it (monomers i-1 and i+1).
+The user can override this using the -dir-indices command line argument.
+The ia and ib arguments are integer offsets.
+To point monomer i in the direction connecting it to the following monomer (i+1), use -dir-indices 0 1. arguments are integer offsets.
+To point monomer i in the direction connecting it to the previous monomer (i-1), use -dir-indices 0 -1.
+             (Note: If the -polymer-directions argument is used, and the current polymer has a direction of -1, the indices ia, ib will be flipped.)
+	     For circular polymers, the indices will be wrapped appropriately.

 ## Examples: